 I’ve always been a people person.
 Even though I certainly have my introverted side too.
 I just love human beings in all their glory, hilarity, and messiness.
 I find people absolutely fascinating, which is important since boring is my kryptonite, and I can generally find something to like about everyone.
 If I don’t like you, then you started it.
 And you know who you are!

+Now this all might sound awesome.
+Liking people and developing healthy reciprocal relationships is beneficial.
+From having safety in numbers during the hunting-gathering days to living healthier, happier, and longer lives now.
+But this is a story about minimalism and to consider minimalism, you first need to have an excess.
 Taking the minimalism of stuff into consideration, if you don’t have your basic needs met or just have them met, you certainly aren’t thinking about letting go of the stuff you do have.
 Because you need it!
 You can only let go of that which serves no purpose for you.

 This is the same with people as it is with stuff.
 If you feel lonely because you don’t have many-or any-family and friends, you’re usually more concerned with, how do I get more of that, rather than how do I make some cuts.

 But you also have to recognize that excess causes problems too.
 I just linked an extremely long research article to this because I think this is such an important idea to explore in more depth and I’m not about to get into it right now.
-But for those who don’t read it, I’ll just say excess contributes to stress, anxiety, depression, obesity, and pollution to name a few problems.
+For those who don’t read it, I’ll just say excess contributes to stress, anxiety, depression, obesity, and pollution to name a few problems.
 Extremes of any kind are problematic because life naturally strives for balance and it will certainly let us know when something is out of whack.

 Myth #1: I have to please others.

-I highly admire the rebels who said eff that and didn’t succumb to the social conditioning (In a positive way; we’re not talking socio and psychopaths here.).
+I highly admire the rebels who said eff that and didn’t succumb to the social conditioning.
+(In a positive way; we’re not talking socio and psychopaths here.)
 And I’ve used them as role models in my people pleasing recovery.

-Just because someone wants to hang with me doesn’t mean I have to hang with them.
-I don’t feel comfortable with rejecting others because I’ve felt the pain of rejection and it sucks.
-I don’t want others to experience that pain.
-But I’m also not responsible for anyone else’s feelings.
-And saying yes to things/people in life means saying no to other things/people.
-I don’t have any qualms about getting into a monogamous, romantic relationship even though that means saying no to other partners so why should it be different in other social relationships.
+Also, saying yes to things/people in life means saying no to other things/people.
+I don’t have any qualms about getting into a monogamous, romantic relationship even though that means saying no to other partners so why should it be different in other social relationships?

 Myth #2: I have to be open to meeting new people and building new relationships.